twilio-professional-services/flex-project-template/docs/docs/feature-library/queues-view-data-tiles.md

 # How does it work?
 As outlined in this [blog post](https://www.twilio.com/blog/enhance-flex-queues-view-with-custom-data-tiles), the Real Time queues data in the Flex Redux store can be aggregated into channel specific metrics, which can subsequently be rendered in a custom data tile.
 These Data Tiles are added to the [AggregatedDataTiles component](https://assets.flex.twilio.com/docs/releases/flex-ui/2.2.0/programmable-components/components/QueuesStats%E2%80%A4AggregatedQueuesDataTiles/) of the [Queues Stats View](https://assets.flex.twilio.com/docs/releases/flex-ui/2.2.0/programmable-components/components/QueuesStatsView/).

-This feature includes 4 different data tiles:
+This feature includes 4 different data tiles for the Queues View:

 ### Channel Task Counts Data Tiles
-The Channel Task Counts Data Tile displays the Active and Waiting Tasks for a specific Task Channel (e.g voice, chat, sms, video).
-The Active task count is the sum of Assigned Tasks and Wrapping Tasks which are displayed separately as well.
+The Channel Task Counts Data Tile displays the _Active_ and _Waiting_ Tasks for a specific Task Channel (e.g voice, chat, sms, video).
+The Active task count is the sum of _Assigned_ Tasks and _Wrapping_ Tasks which are displayed separately as well.
 For Voice Tasks, the number of Assigned Tasks should be equivalent to the number of agents talking.

 ### Channel SLA Data Tiles
 The Channel SLA Data tile displays the Service Level % for all tasks associated with a specific Task Channel.